josmar-crwdstffng/angular/packages/docs/web_workers/web_workers.md

 ## Introduction
 WebWorker support in Angular is designed to make it easy to leverage parallelization in your web application.
-When you choose to run your application in a WebWorker angular runs both your application's logic and the majority of the core angular framework in a WebWorker.
+When you choose to run your application in a WebWorker angular runs both the logic of your application and the majority of the core angular framework in a WebWorker.
 By offloading as much code as possible to the WebWorker we keep the UI thread free to handle events, manipulate the DOM, and run animations.
 This provides a